Touch My Body: Cover versions

 R. Kelly, portraying "The Remix Killer", released an unofficial remix of the song in April 2008.
 During most of his section of the song, Kelly sings of shining, drinking and two-stepping in a club, and he promises to kiss any place on Mariah's body she wants: "Girl, if you let me, I'm gonna touch it / But if I touch it, I'm gonna wanna hit it."
-Later, he mimics Carey's bridge: "If some honies up in here that want me to touch her body / Touch it / Let me hear you say, 'I-i-i-i do.'"
+Later, he mimics Carey's bridge: "If some honies up in here that want me to touch her body / Say, 'I-i-i-i do.'"
 According to Kelly, the remix is unofficial, and his lyrics are freestyle rap.

 During a concert in Washington, D.C., soul singer Aretha Franklin performed a live rendition of the song.
 Following a piano introduction for her song, "The House That Jack Built", Franklin segued into "Touch My Body", and jokingly referred to the lyrics, telling the audience "As far as I'm concerned, what starts on the floor stays on the floor."
 A writer from Rap-Up commented on the performance, calling it "absolutely priceless".
 Similarly, a writer from the Chicago Tribune complemented Franklin's live rendition of "Touch My Body", calling it "simple, enjoyable and sweet".